 \section{Abstract}

-We introduce families of stochastic interventions for discrete treatments that connect causal modeling to cost-sensitive decision making.
-The interventions arise from a cost-penalized information projection of the independent product of the organic propensity and a user-specified target, yielding closed-form Boltzmann--Gibbs couplings.
-The induced marginals define modified stochastic policies that interpolate smoothly, via a single tilt parameter, from the organic law or from the target distribution toward a product-of-experts limit when all destination costs are strictly positive.
-One of these families recovers and extends incremental propensity score interventions, retaining identification without global positivity.
-For inference, we derive efficient influence functions under a nonparametric model for the expected outcomes after these policies and construct one-step estimators with uniform confidence bands.
+We introduce two families of stochastic interventions with discrete treatments that connect causal modeling to cost-sensitive decision making.
+The interventions arise from a cost-penalized information projection of the independent product of the organic propensity scores and a reference policy, yielding closed-form Boltzmann--Gibbs couplings.
+The induced marginals define modified stochastic policies that interpolate smoothly, via a tilt parameter, from the organic law or from the reference law toward a product-of-experts limit when all destination costs are strictly positive.
+The first family recovers and extends incremental propensity score interventions, retaining identification without global positivity.
+For inference on the expected outcomes after these policies, we derive the efficient influence functions under a nonparametric model and construct one-step estimators.
 In simulations, the proposed estimators improve stability and robustness to nuisance misspecification relative to plug-in baselines.
-The framework can operationalize graded scientific hypotheses under realistic constraints: because inputs are modular, analysts can sweep feasible policy spaces, prototype candidates, and align interventions with budgets and logistics before committing experimental resources.
-This could help close the loop between observational evidence and resource-aware experimental design.
+The framework can operationalize graded scientific hypotheses under realistic constraints.
+Because inputs are modular, analysts can sweep feasible policy spaces, prototype candidates, and align interventions with budgets and logistics before committing experimental resources.